Alcatraz Island

 • Reporting suspicious emails to mainoffice@bankbsf.com.

-Pretexting: Pretending to be a colleague, vendor, or authority figure to obtain sensitive data.
+• Pretexting: a caller posing as a colleague, vendor, or authority figure (including a bank employee) to get you to act quickly or share sensitive data.

 If you believe you’ve been a victim:

-3. Review your credit reports and bank accounts for unauthorized activity.
+5. Review your credit reports and account statements for any unauthorized activity.

-6. If business accounts are affected, report to the California Attorney General and Better Business Bureau.
+6. For business accounts, notify the California Attorney General and the Better Business Bureau.